 Rabel picked up a file on Hayman’s desk and thumbed through it angrily.
-“There’s a ‘bill’ here from St. Anthony’s, but not a lot of details and for an outrageous amount.
+“There’s a bill here from St. Anthony’s, but not a lot of details, and it’s for an outrageous amount.
 Is that your game, Meadows, to extort the university?
 Frame Dr. Wilkins for you own unfortunate scheme, scam us for money while you’re at it, and then pick up where you left off with North Korea once the dust clears?”

 “Rabel!
 That’s not what we discussed!” said Hayman, eyes blazing.

 “I—” Christian began without knowing what else he would say.
-The cast was gone.
-His arm felt strong.
-The bruises on his hand had disappeared.
+The cast was gone; his arm felt strong; the bruises on his hand had disappeared.
 As he stared at it, the light from the fixture above him collected in his skin just as it had in the frost wells of the door.
 And in his palm, there appeared a tongue of fire.
-It was just a flicker, but there, nonetheless.
+It was just a flicker, but it was there nonetheless.
 He made a fist to hide it and looked up, panicked.
 Had anyone else seen?

 Apparently not.
 Hayman and Rabel had forgotten him for the moment, intent on arguing a point of order that had probably started before Christian had entered the room.

-“We’re supposed to be debriefing the boy.
+“We’re supposed to be debriefing Meadows.
 Not badgering him and making unfounded accusations.”

 “You’re not making it better.
-The boy is clearly a victim.
+Meadows is clearly a victim.
 The feds released him.
 Have some compassion, man.”

 Rabel chucked the file back onto Hayman’s desk and got to his feet.
 “I need some air.”

 “Gaah!”
 The tongues of white fire covered him—his face, arms, torso, everywhere—like bright drops of dew.
-And within each drop he saw a full-on image of himself, screaming and pounding against the white fire prison.
+Within each drop he saw a full-on image of himself, screaming and pounding against the white fire prison.

 “Do you see them?!”
 He held his arms out in front of him and examined them.
 They looked normal.
-But when he looked at himself in the window, the tongues of fire returned.
+But when he looked at himself in the window, the tongues of fire were there once more.
 “Gaah!”